MAUD: An Expert-Annotated Legal NLP Dataset for Merger Agreement Understanding: Introduction

 While pretrained Transformers \cite{Devlin2019BERTPO, Brown2020LanguageMA} have surpassed humans on reading comprehension tasks such as SQuAD 2.0 \cite{Rajpurkar2018KnowWY} and SuperGLUE \cite{Wang2019SuperGLUEAS}, their accuracy in understanding real-world specialized legal texts remains underexplored.

 Reading comprehension of legal text can be a particularly challenging natural language processing (NLP) task due to the length and complexity of legal clauses and the difficulty of collecting expert-annotated datasets.
-To help address this challenge, we introduce the Merger Agreement Understanding Dataset (MAUD), a legal reading comprehension dataset curated under the supervision of highly specialized mergers-and-acquisitions (M\&A) lawyers and used in the American Bar Association's 2021 Public Target Deal Points Study (``ABA Study").
-The dataset and code for MAUD can be found at \href{http://github.com/TheAtticusProject/maud}{github.com/TheAtticusProject/maud}.
+To help address this challenge, we introduce the Merger Agreement Understanding Dataset (MAUD), a legal reading comprehension dataset curated under the supervision of highly specialized mergers-and-acquisitions (M\&A) lawyers and used in the American Bar Association's 2021 Public Target Deal Points Study (``ABA Study"). \iftoggle{release} { The dataset and code for MAUD can be found at \href{http://github.com/TheAtticusProject/maud}{github.com/TheAtticusProject/maud}. } { The dataset and baseline training code for MAUD and the original merger agreement texts will be published to GitHub. }

 Public target company acquisitions are the most prominent business transactions, valued at hundreds of billions of dollars each year.
 Merger agreements are the legal documents that enable these acquisitions, and key clauses in these merger agreements are called ``deal points."